godotengine/godot-docs/classes/class_performance.rst

 - :ref:`float<class_float>` **get_monitor** **(** :ref:`Monitor<enum_Performance_Monitor>` monitor **)** const

 Returns the value of one of the available monitors.
-You should provide one of this class's constants as the argument, like this:
+You should provide one of the :ref:`Monitor<enum_Performance_Monitor>` constants as the argument, like this:

 ::